 Menstruation is the body’s signal to a woman that she is prepared to be a mother.
 However, instead of celebrating menstruation we often grow an ill feeling about it, we start to relate it with cramps and pains.
-Here is Yoof’s prescription to bring back your smiles on the happy days of the period.
+Here is Yoof’s prescription to bring back your smiles on the happy days of period cramps.

 Reasons for Menstrual Cramps

 10 out of every 100 women face severe menstrual cramps and become unable to perform their daily work for one to three days every month.
 The reasons behind these cramps are :

 - If the opening of the cervix is small enough to obstruct menstrual flow, it can cause menstrual cramps in women.

 - Adenomyosis: A condition in which endometrial tissue exists within and grows into the uterine wall.

 - Endometriosis: A disorder in which tissue that generally lines the uterus goes outside the uterus.
 It can then be found on the ovaries, fallopian tubes, or intestines.

 Exercise provides a double dose of benefits to relieve cramps.
 First, when you exercise, your brain releases hormones called endorphins.
 Endorphins block pain receptors in your brain, helping to stop pain signals from your cramping, and contracting uterus.
 Aerobic exercise, even a brisk walk, can release endorphins and provide some pain relief.